EpicOweo/nFX/README.md

 // To load a single file, do the following:
 // Please do not use "." right now, it is not yet fully built in.
-// const File = nFX.main ("~/path/to/file"); //
+// const File = nFX.main ("~/path/to/file");
-// also, config exists in the root folder as "config.json" const config = nFX.main ("~/config.json");
+// Config exists in the root folder as "config.json" const config = nFX.main ("~/config.json");